BCerecer/technical-interview/coding_cheatsheet.md

 - `					  .indexOf(o)							//Returns index i of first occurence of element`
 - `					  .isEmpty()							//Returns true if list has no elements`
 - `					  .lastIndexOf(o)						//Returns index i of last occurence of element`
-- `					  .remove(o)							//Removes first occurrence of element and returns boolean`
+- `					  .remove(o)							//Removes first occurrence of element and returns boolean or removes element at index o`
 - `					  .set(int i, o)						//Replaces element at i with new element`
 - `					  .size()								//Returns number of elements in list`
 - `					  .toArray()							//Returns array of elements in proper order`